Eighteenth European Conference on Technology Enhanced Learning

 - State of the art regarding the research question

 - Preliminary results – Presentation of outcomes achieved

-In addition to the aspects previously listed (relevance, quality, contribution, and discussion), reviewers would also expect the following from demo papers:
+In addition to the aspects previously listed, reviewers would also expect the following from demo papers:

 - State of the art regarding the demo prototype

-- Use case (or a clear description on how the prototype would be used to improve learning and teaching practices)
+- Use case (or a clear description of how the prototype would be used to improve learning and teaching practices)

-Workshop proposals will be assessed according to their fit with EC-TEL 2021 conference topics, innovativeness, the extent of interaction, overall quality and comprehensiveness of planning (including planned dissemination activities to recruit attendants).
+Workshop proposals will be assessed according to their fit with ECTEL 2023 conference topics, innovativeness, the extent of interaction, overall quality and comprehensiveness of planning (including planned dissemination activities to recruit attendants).